OpenCode Config

 • Branch context injection — The branch-context plugin pre-computes git and PR state once per command and injects it as structured XML.
 Commands that need current-branch context declare a dependency on this plugin instead of running their own git/gh calls.

-• Graduated agent permissions — Agents range from fully read-only (reviewer, ask) through ask-gated (build-ask) to edit-capable (refactorer, build-locked).
-A guard plugin prevents read-only agents from escalating via subagent delegation.
+• Graduated agent permissions — Agents range from workspace-read-only (reviewer, ask) through ask-gated (build-ask) to edit-capable (refactorer).
+Read-only primary agents use native task allowlists, while terminal read-only subagents cannot delegate further.

-• Scoped cleanup commands — Commands like /types-enforce-ts, /cleanup-unnecessary-variables, and /remove-single-use-functions combine branch-context work-scope with a matching skill and route through the refactorer agent, keeping changes within the current git diff.
+• Scoped cleanup commands — Commands like /refactor-enforce-types, /refactor-cleanup-variables, and /refactor-remove-single-use combine branch-context work-scope with a matching skill and route through the refactorer agent, keeping changes within the current git diff.

 • Skill-based routing — Commands are thin wrappers that name an agent, declare required skills, and state whether branch context is needed.
 The workflow logic lives in skills and plugins, not in the command itself.